 Point of View: Mat

 Setting: Somewhere in the foothills of the Damona Mountains.

-As Vanin leaves Mat hurries to catch up with Talmanes and thinks to himself how ridiculous the Cairhien man looks in his Cairhienin clothing even if the man was loyal and had excellent taste in wine he still had horrid taste in fashions.
+As Vanin leaves, Mat hurries to catch up with Talmanes and thinks to himself how ridiculous the Cairhien man looks in his Cairhienin clothing.
+Even if the man was loyal and had excellent taste in wine, he still had horrid taste in fashion.
 Talmanes mentions the Band's great victories but Mat says that one thousand men buried is not a victory.
 Talmanes says losses are inevitable.
 Mat says there are only losses when one fights.
 Talmanes asks why Mat fights so often then, and Mat says he only fights when he cannot avoid it.
 Mat thinks to himself how impossible noblemen are; even decent ones like Talmanes.

 This sets Mat to thinking about his own title he got by marrying Tuon.
 He wonders if the Seanchan will pursue him.
 He knows Tuon knows what his Band is capable of.
 Then he wonders if Tuon loves him.
 Yes, she did stay with him when she could have escaped but if it were best for her Empire he is certain she would attack him.
 Thinking about Tuon's narrow escape from Seanchan soldiers after the reward money placed on her head fills Mat with conflicting emotions about letting her go and he mentions it.
 Talmanes says Mat did give his word and the Captain of the Deathwatch Guard wouldn't have taken it well had Mat tried to keep her.
 Mat is not reassured and Talmanes tells him he's sounding husbandly; Mat does not take well to this.